Seinfeld sued over sale of Porsche alleged to be fake

 - Former Pacific Northwest Ballet dancers with unconventional second careers

-The lawsuit, seeking unspecified damages, said they learned the car was not authentic.
+The lawsuit, seeking unspecified damages including the costs associated with the purchase, said they learned the car was not authentic.
+Fica Frio is based in the Channel Islands.

-According to the lawsuit, Seinfeld apologized by voicemail last June, promising a refund.
-But the refund never came.
+The auction summary of the Porsche boasted that it was “FROM THE JERRY SEINFELD COLLECTION” and said it was a “stunning example of a rare thoroughbred Porsche.”

-Seinfeld’s lawyer, Orin Snyder, says the lawsuit is frivolous and Fica Frio never substantiated its claims.
+According to the lawsuit, Seinfeld left a voicemail last June apologizing and promising a full refund.
+But it said the refund never came.